Michael Chiklis: Career

 In 2005, he starred in Fantastic Four (2005) as Thing and reprised the role in its sequel, Fantastic Four: Rise of the Silver Surfer (2007).
 A fan of the comic book series, he had dreamed of playing the character if ever a Fantastic Four film were produced.
 Chiklis was often praised for his performance in a film that otherwise earned mixed reviews.
-His wife visited him on set during the filming but was unaware that he would be in his full bodysuit and makeup as The Thing; she was totally unprepared to see him like that, found it distressing, and had to be guided from the set to collect herself.

 In the film Eagle Eye (2008), Chiklis portrays the United States Secretary of Defense.

-In the wake of the Bernie Madoff scandal, Chiklis is developing a series at FX about a similar investment scheme.
+In the wake of the Bernie Madoff scandal, Chiklis was developing a series at FX about a similar investment scheme.
 The project, called House of Cards, concerns a group committing an elaborate scam similar to the Madoff fraud.
 Chiklis had been developing the project since February 2008 after he and his wife became victims of a Ponzi scheme themselves.
-Cards will likely center on the leader of the scheme, with Chiklis planning to executive produce but not star.
+Chiklis planned to executive produce but not star.

-Chiklis later starred in the ABC television series No Ordinary Family, which premiered on September 28, 2010, as part of the 2010–11 television season and ended in April, 2011.
-He also co-starred in the CBS Crime drama Vegas.
+Chiklis later starred in the ABC television series No Ordinary Family, which premiered on September 28, 2010, as part of the 2010–11 television season and ended in April 2011.
+He also co-starred in the CBS crime drama Vegas.

 In March 2014, it was announced that Chiklis had been cast in American Horror Story: Freak Show, season 4 of the FX anthology series.

 In 2014, Chiklis played a small part towards the end of the FX series Sons of Anarchy.
 He appears first in the episode "Rose Red", as a trucker who first encounters Gemma, who is on her way to her father, at a truck stop.
 He also plays a truck driver in the series finale.

 In 2015, he appeared in Gotham as Captain Nathaniel Barnes.
 In a nod to Chiklis' time on the Strike Team on The Shield, his character established a similarly named "Strike Force".

 In September 2016, Chiklis released his first solo album, INFLUENCE.
 He wrote and produced the album at his own Extravaganza Music Studio.